Khuwn-Soulutions/supabase_codegen/README.md

 - Creates type-safe models with full IDE support
 - Supports complex relationships and nested structures
 - Generates getters and setters for all fields
+- Field getter fallback to non-function default values set in the database

 ## 📋 Prerequisites